 Our range of back pressure regulators are all manufactured by Equilibar.
-Our range covers back pressure regulations for a variety of applications which include vacuum, industrial, high temperature, sanitary, general use as well as for research and development.
+Our range covers back pressure regulators for a variety of applications which include vacuum, industrial, high temperature, sanitary, general use as well as for research and development.

 1/16" to 1/4" - Laboratory and Gas Analysis Systems